Jordan Bankston Noble: The War of 1812

-At the age of 14, Jordan Noble joined the 7th U.S. Army Regiment in 1812, as a drummer.
+At the age of 13, he was sold to Lieutenant John Noble of the 7th Infantry.
+At 14, Jordan Noble joined the United States Army's 7th Infantry Regiment in 1812, as a drummer.
 Military drummers in early American warfare were used to convey orders, and in the fog of war, it was their drumbeats that informed soldiers what to do next.

 The Battle of New Orleans

 The first firefight of the battle of New Orleans took place on the evening of December 23, 1814.
 The British forces, led by Admiral Alexander Cochrane and General John Keane landed just outside of New Orleans, Louisiana, where they decided to make camp for the night.
 As the British troops set up camp and waited for the remainder of their forces to join them, Major General Andrew Jackson used this opportunity to launch a surprise attack by water and land.
-Although one of the units that participated in the American land assault was Major Louis D'Aquin's Battalion of Free Men of Color, Jordan Noble was not among them.
-He was serving under the 7th Army Regiment.
+Although one of the units that participated in the American land assault was Major D'Aquin's Battalion of Free Men of Color, a militia unit, Jordan Noble was not among them.
+He, an enslaved man, was serving as a regular in the US Army's 7th Infantry Regiment.

 On January 8, 1815, the British launched their main and final assault on the American forces defending New Orleans.
 During the battle, young Noble held his position and continued the beat on his drum.
 In the confusion of the battle, this let the troops know what needed to be done, and that the American force was still successfully defending the city.
-This was the final battle of the War of 1812, as the Treaty of Ghent had recently been signed and was on its way to the United States from Europe.
+This was the final battle of the War of 1812, as the Treaty of Ghent had recently been signed and was on its way to the United States, from Europe, to be ratified.